Get a Brilliant Massage!

 How Is Deep Tissue/Therapeutic Massage Different From A Relaxation Massage

 Deep Tissue Massage is also known as Therapeutic Massage.
 This type of massage uses different techniques that are not used in a Relaxation Massage.
-In order to release the tightness in the soft tissue, our massage therapists need to work deeper into the tissue and use whichever therapeutic technique is most effective for your condition.
-Because they work deeper into the tissues, you can expect a firmer pressure and some level of discomfort.
+In order to release the tension in the soft tissue, our massage therapists need to work deeper into the tissue and use whichever therapeutic technique is most effective for your condition.
+Because they work deeper into the tissues, you can expect a firmer pressure and some people may experience a minor level of discomfort.

 Throughout your Deep Tissue Massage session, our massage therapist will “check in” with the you on the amount of pressure being used so that they only use as much pressure as is needed in each area.
 However, deep tissue massage does not need to cause you intolerable or excruciating pain to get results.